General Questions

 The Short & Essential Guide to Access Credentials for Cart2Cart

-We understand that this kind of access information is sensitive and should be treated respectively - as data that constitutes commercial information of a client.
-With this in mind, we will only require access to your online store in the cases when it is absolutely inevitable.
+We understand that this type of access information is sensitive and should be treated with the utmost respect.
+We only request access to your online store when it is absolutely essential for ensuring a smooth and successful data migration.

-We have taken every precaution to ensure that our systems which store access information are highly secure.
+We take extensive precautions to ensure the security of our systems where access information is stored.
 You can learn more about our Security Policy here.
-However, there are additional precautions that we advise our customers to take before providing us with access credentials.
+Additionally, we recommend that our customers take specific precautions before providing us with their access credentials.

-Depending on the task which needs to be performed, a Cart2Cart technician may require the following access credentials to your online store.
+Depending on the task at hand, a Cart2Cart technician might need the following access credentials for your online store to facilitate a seamless data migration.

-FTP (File Transfer Protocol) - a standard for file exchange between different computers and systems over the Internet.
-FTP is used to install the connection bridge and exchange files between the store and Cart2Cart server.
-You can find your FTP information in the welcome email you receive from your host.
+FTP (File Transfer Protocol) and SFTP (Secure File Transfer Protocol) are standard protocols for exchanging files between computers over the Internet.
+FTP/SFTP access might be needed to install the connection bridge and exchange files between your store and the Cart2Cart server during the data migration process.
+You can usually find your FTP/SFTP information in the welcome email you received from your hosting provider.

 • Host: 10.4.5.24